-The providing county must decide on your appeal within 30 calendar days from when the providing county receives your request for the appeal.
-Timeframes may be extended by up to 14 calendar days if you request an extension, or if the providing county believes that there is a need for additional information and that the delay is for your benefit.
-An example of when a delay is for your benefit is when the county believes it might be able to approve your appeal if the providing county had a little more time to get information from you or your provider.
+The Drug Medi-Cal Organized Delivery System county must decide on your appeal within 30 calendar days from when the Drug Medi-Cal Organized Delivery System county receives your request for the appeal.
+Timeframes may be extended by up to 14 calendar days if you request an extension, or if the Drug Medi-Cal Organized Delivery

+System county believes that there is a need for additional information and that the delay is for your benefit.
+An example of when a delay is for your benefit is when the county believes it might be able to approve your appeal if the Drug Medi-Cal Organized Delivery System county had a little more time to get information from you or your provider.